Allergy List

 During particular school events and enrollment

-Having a copy of an Allergy List listing your child’s allergies during enrollment and when getting to know their homeroom teacher is good.
-Doing so can help inform their teachers and other staff members about your kid’s allergies so they can determine how to act accordingly if their allergies are triggered.
+For parents, having a copy of an Allergy List, especially a child's allergies, during enrollment and when getting to know their homeroom teacher is good.
+Doing so can help inform the kids' teachers and other staff members about their allergies so they can determine how to act accordingly if their allergies are triggered.

-In school events where the staff provides food to children, staff can take note of your child’s allergies and ensure they aren’t given something they can’t eat.
+At school events where the staff provides food to children, staff can note the child's allergies and ensure they aren't given something they can't eat.

 Before attending social gatherings and food experiences

-If you’re attending a social gathering or scheduled to participate in a food experience, and the organizers of these events are kind enough to take into account people’s dietary preferences and allergies, you can provide them with a filled-out allergy list to ensure they’re aware of your allergies and ensure there will be selections that won’t trigger your allergies.
+When patients are attending a social gathering or scheduled to participate in a food experience, and the organizers of these events are kind enough to take into account people's dietary preferences and allergies, patients can provide them with a filled-out Allergy List to ensure they're aware of their allergies and that selections will not trigger them.

-What are the benefits of using an Allergy List?
+What are the benefits of using an Allergy List template?

 Personalized medical care